What to Expect in a Stock Market Recovery

 What to expect in a stock market recovery

 There is an adage in sports, “Pressure is something you feel when you are not prepared.”
-While preparation does not eliminate all pressure, the sentiment holds truth.
+While preparation does not eliminate all pressure, the sentiment holds true.
 It is why coaches run drills and push players in practice.
 They do not want the pressures of competition to overwhelm players in the moment they need to perform their best.
-Financial planning is about preparation too.
+Financial planning is about preparation, too.

 In our March post, Decision making in the face of uncertainty, we pointed out when the market goes down, “…the only sellers who would be happy were the few who sold before the market bottomed, and IF they bought again at a price lower than the time of sale, and IF they didn’t get scared out of the stock market in the future.”